Ground Orange Chicken (1 Pan!)

 • To make the sauce combine the rice wine, 2 tablespoons water, sesame oil, soy sauce, sugar, white vinegar, and orange zest.

-• To make the cornstarch mixture, dissolve 1 tablespoon cornstarch in the remaining 1 tablespoon of water and set aside.
+• Dissolve 1 tablespoon cornstarch in the remaining 1 tablespoon of water and set aside.

-• To a large pan add 1 tablespoon oil and ground chicken.
+• To a large pan add 1 tablespoon vegetable oil and ground chicken.

 • Cook until a good crust forms before breaking apart, then finish cooking by breaking it apart with a spatula and cooking for an additional 2-3 minutes.